 Japanese duo Usaginingen perform with a pair of large-scale, hand-built instrument-machines named “TA-CO” and “SHIBAKI”.
-‘Usaginingen’ translates literally to ‘rabbit-human’, a hybrid concept that reflects their intuitive ability to dwell simultaneously, and extremely effectively, in multiple territories: cinema and music; analog and digital; screen and stage; craft and electronics.
+‘Usaginingen’ translates literally to ‘rabbit-human’, a hybrid concept reflecting their intuitive ability to dwell simultaneously and extremely effectively in multiple territories: cinema and music; analog and digital; screen and stage; craft and electronics.

 Kyra Kordoski: This is a really unique project.
 What was the genesis of it?
 How and why did you start working on it together?

-The first and second year in Berlin we tried to find Emi a graphic design job.
-We brought her portfolio with us to parties, passed it to people everywhere, but unfortunately she couldn’t get any offers.
-The German sense is very straight and simple but Emi prefers to make more playful things.
+During the first and second years in Berlin, we tried to find Emi a graphic design job.
+We brought her portfolio with us to parties, passed it to people everywhere, but unfortunately, she couldn’t get any offers.
+The German sense is very straight and simple, but Emi prefers to make more playful things.
 There are a lot of musicians in Berlin, though, and some of them, when they saw her portfolio, wanted to do real-time performances with her.
 The first guy who suggested it was Japanese.
 He had moved to Berlin at the same time as us, so we not only had creative things in common, we had the same kinds of problems: visas, how to get internet, basically everything, because it was a foreign country.
-So, we were kind of on the same wave length in a lot of ways.
+So, we were kind of on the same wavelength in a lot of ways.

-KK: Many designers and visual artists might have gone down an animation software or video production route when thinking about translating their work to something in real time.
-Your machine is kind of an astonishing approach.
+KK: Many designers and visual artists might have gone down an animation software or video production route when thinking about translating their work to something in real-time.
+Your machine is an astonishing approach.

 I remember the day she first showed me some really rough sketches.
-I thought it could be so interesting if it were real, so I asked my father to make it with us, because I didn’t have any woodcutting or soldering skills.
-It’s not my father’s job but it’s a serious hobby for him.
+I thought it could be interesting if it were real, so I asked my father to make it with us because I didn’t have any woodcutting or soldering skills.
+It’s not my father’s job, but it’s a serious hobby for him.
 It’s really a simple machine in the end — it has only the Plexiglas layers and the drum.

 KK: How did your music become part of things, Shinichi?

 U: Because we were married before the project, we’d already spent a lot of time together, and we are always trying to be equal.
-I don’t want to fit my music to her visuals, or vice versa.
+I don’t want to fit my music to her visuals or vice versa.
 We want to make something together.
 So maybe that’s one reason.
-We usually perform at digital media arts festivals, so people are watching digital things all day and we’re always the exception.
+We usually perform at digital media arts festivals, so people watch digital things all day, and we’re always the exception.
 It seems to come across as very classic and nostalgic.

-The first year, we tried having the visuals just projected onto a big screen, and we performed beside it.
+We tried having the visuals just projected onto a big screen the first year, and we performed beside it.
 Then a guy told us after one performance that he was really tired from looking back and forth, trying to watch both the screen and us, so we thought, OK, we should come forward onto the stage more.
-We also started using shadows, reflections and light to bring the visuals out into the whole performance space, to create a total atmosphere.
+We also started using shadows, reflections, and light to bring the visuals out into the whole performance space, to create a total atmosphere.
 My music is about 50% improvised, but her machine isn’t fit for improvisation because you need to prepare all the materials for it in advance.
 She never remembers my music structure, so that doesn’t help her keep track of her sequences.
 Her approach is to practice a lot and put the actions into her body as muscle memory.

-KK: You say in your brief artist statement that you “express [your] respect to the animals, nature and human.”
-How do those ideas — animals, nature and human—inform what you create?
+KK: You say in your brief artist statement that you “express [your] respect to the animals, nature, and humans.”
+How do those ideas — animals, nature, and humans —inform what you create?
 Are different performances built from specific concepts or narratives?

 U: With the first set we performed at Antimatter, Pendulum, it wasn’t a strict concept.
 But our general idea with that one was exploring different perspectives, seeing the same thing in different ways.
 It was loosely based on a trip to Egypt.
 While we were there, a Japanese journalist was arrested by ISIS.
 Before that, we’d felt really comfortable there.
-It was very new, but comfortable.
+It was very new but comfortable.
 After we heard that news, there was an element of fear.
-So, with this performance, we tried to make something that shifted frequently and always had two faces at the same time.
-The second set, Bath, was created after we’d travelled to Iceland and we were thinking about global warming.
+So, with this performance, we tried to make something that shifted frequently and always had two faces simultaneously.
+The second set, Bath, was created after we’d traveled to Iceland and we were thinking about global warming.
 We used water, a lot of fire-like visuals.

 When we lived in Tokyo, our top priority there was working.
 After we moved to Berlin, that changed.
-We thought we needed more time to feel… everything… and not just be constantly rushing around, and spending money on clothes.
+We thought we needed more time to feel… everything… and not just constantly rush around and spend money on clothes.
 We didn’t have a job for a long time after we moved, so we talked a lot about life, Japan, culture, politics — which was also, in part, because we’d touched a different culture there.
 Lately, we’ve been thinking more that we are like a part of nature.
 And also, she just likes animals.
 She has a lot of animal kitchenware and designs animal things all the time.

-KK: You also mentioned on your blog that you find you receive different reactions when you perform in difference countries?
+KK: You also mentioned on your blog that you find you receive different reactions when you perform in different countries?

-In Japan, we often perform in schools — from nursery schools to universities — and after the performances, we speak a little.
-Since the 2011 Tsunami, I think peoples’ ideas about what they want, their ideas about what their lives are, have been changing.
+In Japan, we often perform in schools — from nursery schools to universities — and we speak a little after the performances.
+Since the 2011 Tsunami, I think people's ideas about what they want, their ideas about their lives, have been changing.
 We have many friends who moved out from Tokyo to the countryside.
 These performances are part of our own exploration of this phenomenon and, especially when we perform to young audiences, we want to express to them that they can try to do whatever they want.
-Before, it was just accepted that you go to school, go to university, and go work at a big company.
+Before, it was just accepted that you go to school, go to university, and work at a big company.
 We used to do that.
-I used to work in the hospital and she had a really ‘good’ job.
+I used to work in the hospital, and she had a really ‘good’ job.
 But we quit.
 And somehow, I want to show these kids the possibilities of their lives.